hanzala-bhutto/Multi-Client-Server-ASIO/README.md

 - Start the server application from the `Server` directory.
 - Launch the client application(s) from the `Client` directory.
 - Observe communication between the server and multiple clients.

+### Usage

+Once the project is built:

+- **Start the server**:
+   - Navigate to the `Server/` directory and launch the server application.
+   - The server will listen for incoming client connections and handle communication with them.

+- **Launch the client(s)**:
+   - Navigate to the `Client/` directory.
+   - Launch one or more client applications.
+Each client will connect to the server and send requests.

+- **Monitor interaction**:
+   - Observe the communication between the server and the clients.
+The server should process requests and respond to each connected client.

+- **Simulate multiple clients**:
+   - To test scalability, you can simulate multiple clients by running several instances of the client application.
+This allows you to test how the server handles multiple simultaneous connections and requests.

 ## Contributing